How the Co-Founder and Global Editor-in-Chief of Refinery29 Gets Things Done

 Christene Barberich is the global editor-in-chief and co-founder of Refinery29.
-She has nearly 60,000 followers on Instagram and hosts the UnStyled podcast, which explores guest’s life stories through what they wear.
-She travels frequently for work and is a mentor-in-residence at the School of Arts and Design in Savannah.
-She receives upward of 200 emails a day, but always strives for inbox zero.
+She has nearly 60,000 followers on Instagram and hosts the UnStyled podcast, which explores guests’ life stories through what they wear.
+She travels frequently for work and is a mentor-in-residence at the School of Art and Design in Savannah.
+She receives upwards of 200 emails a day, but always strives for inbox zero.
 Here’s how she gets it all done.

 On her complex morning routine: